 How do I contest an invalid abstract of judgment in Texas?

-- Incorrect debtor identification (wrong SSN digits or misspelled name)
+- Incorrect debtor identification, such as wrong identifying digits or a misspelled name.

 What property is exempt from abstract of judgment liens in Texas?

-Texas law protects your homestead, personal property up to statutory limits, retirement accounts, life insurance cash values, and college savings plans under Texas Property Code Chapters 41 and 42.
+Texas law provides strong exemptions.
+Commonly protected property includes the homestead, certain personal property up to statutory limits, many retirement accounts, and certain life insurance and similar protected assets under Texas Property Code Chapters 41 and 42.

-A judgment lien generally attaches only to non-exempt real property like rental houses, vacant land, or commercial buildings.
-Even if exempt, abstracts can still appear on title searches until they are formally released.
+In general, a judgment lien created by an abstract attaches to non-exempt real property, such as rental property, vacant land, or commercial buildings.
+Even when property is exempt, abstracts can still appear in title searches and may cause practical problems until a release or legal removal is recorded.

 Duration & Renewal